Teardrop (song): José González

 José González covered "Teardrop" for his second album In Our Nature.
 The single was released across Europe on 12 November 2007.
 The single features the non-album instrumental B-side "Four Forks Ache."
 This version was also featured in the medical drama House M.D. in the episode "Wilson's Heart" as well as in the eighth episode of The Last Dance, ESPN's 10-part documentary series on Michael Jordan and the Chicago Bulls of the 1990s.

 Civil Twilight

-South African band Civil Twilight released a cover version on 13 April 2010, included in the record "Live from SoHo", available only in iTunes.
-The band signed with Wind-Up Records, and released the studio version of the song as a single on 10 August 2010.
+South African band Civil Twilight released a cover version on 13 April 2010, included in the record Live from SoHo, available only in iTunes.
+The band signed with Wind-up Records, and released the studio version of the song as a single on 10 August 2010.

 The Collective

 The song was covered by English singer Gary Barlow's assembled supergroup named "the Collective" and released as the official single for Children in Need 2011.
-Produced by Labrinth, the performers consist of Chipmunk, Dot Rotten, Ed Sheeran, Ms. Dynamite, Mz.
+Produced by Gary Barlow and Labrinth, the performers consist of Chipmunk, Dot Rotten, Ed Sheeran, Ms. Dynamite, Mz.
 Bratt, Tulisa, Rizzle Kicks, Tinchy Stryder and Wretch 32.

 The song was released in the United Kingdom on 13 November 2011 on the Polydor label. and entered the charts at number 24.